coilysiren/lynncyrin.github.io/_posts/2017-05-30-heroku-django-pipeline-sass.md

     from /tmp/DIR/vendor/bundle/bin/sass:15:in `<main>"
 ```

-and after a lot of fiddling and staring at that error message, it occurred to me that maybe python wasn't calling the right `sass`.
+From that message, it occurred to me that maybe python wasn't calling the right `sass`.
 Which inspired the following "fix"

 ### How you get it, but for real this time